danaxthedax/webautomation-uv/README.md

-Welcome to Daniel Axelsson Practice on Automation with Seleium.
+Welcome to Daniel Axelsson UI Automation project with Seleium.

 This project are using Python and UV for the package manager.
 You will run the tests with pytest